Shrikanth Narayanan: Notable professional honors and positions

-He was awarded the Guggenheim fellowship in 2022.
+He was awarded the Guggenheim fellowship and elected to the European Academy of Sciences and Arts in 2022.

-His work has been presented in numerous distinguished and keynote lectures worldwide.
 He also currently serves as an Editor for the Computer, Speech and Language Journal (2008–present), having served as editor-in-chief of the IEEE Journal on Selected Topics in Signal Processing (2016–present) (2016–2018), and as an Associate Editor for numerous journals.